wangershi/analyzeChineseFund/README.md

 So it's hard to use the portfolio in all statements, and to simple our model, we assume the portfolio keep unchanged.

 It may be easier to get the historical price of all elements in portfolio, but there are another question, the portfolio is not a full list (Refer to a [Chinese blog](https://zhuanlan.zhihu.com/p/314235923) I wrote).
-In some funds, about 10% assets is unkonwn, so it's a question how we count it.
+In some funds, about 10% equities is unkonwn, so it's a question how we count it.

 As there are a lot difficulties to estimate the value by count the historical price of all elements in portfolio, I want to solve this by another perspective.
 The hypothesis is that the investing strategies is limited and we can find the strategies using by another manager is same or similar to any strategy.